minhhoit/yacms/docs/admin-customization.rst

 Singleton Admin
 ===============

-The admin class :class:`mezzanine.utils.admin.SingletonAdmin` is a utility that can be used to create an admin interface for managing the case where only a single instance of a model should exist.
+The admin class :class:`Yacms.utils.admin.SingletonAdmin` is a utility that can be used to create an admin interface for managing the case where only a single instance of a model should exist.
 Some cases include a single page site, where only a few fixed blocks of text need to be maintained.
 Perhaps a stand-alone admin section is required for managing a site-wide alert.
-There's overlap here with Mezzanine's :doc:`configuration` admin interface, but you may have a case that warrants its own admin section.
+There's overlap here with Yacms's :doc:`configuration` admin interface, but you may have a case that warrants its own admin section.
 Let's look at an example of a site-wide alert model, that should only ever have a single record in the database.